Promoting Spontaneous Labour

 If you are facing the prospect of medical induction, we understand this can be a very stressful time.
-Although we recognise that induction can be a very necessary procedure to ensure the health of you and your baby, we are also very aware that the pressure to have your baby can be potentially based to suit the schedules and protocols of your caregivers and not evidence based or best practice.
+Although we do recognise that induction can be a very necessary procedure to ensure the health of you and your baby, we are also very aware that the pressure to have your baby can be potentially based to suit the schedules and protocols of your caregivers and not evidence-based or best practice.

 There are some practical things you can do to reduce the risk of induction.
 These include:

 - Take time to relax from about 6 weeks before the estimated due time for your baby.
 This helps to provide the right environment for your hormones to build and soften your cervix.

 - Start a pregnancy cervical ripening program proved in trials to reduce the risk of induction – we have a cervical ripening program available from about the 37th week of your pregnancy.

 - Get support for any emotional or anxiety problems you have that may build your stress levels – Homeopathy is specifically helpful for this as you will be receive counselling as part of your consultation.